 - Add code blocks

 The app is available on most platforms and syncs data with your account.
-Some other noticeable features of Zoho Notes are:
+Some other its noticeable features are:

 - Reminders